 The Duchess looked sophisticated and polished in a cream coat dress by Alexander McQueen.

 The fit-and-flare cut coat dress is nipped in at the waist with a seam and features an oversized collar.
-Susan from WhatKateWore.com writes that the skirt has an inverted pleat in the back, which you can see here:
+Susan from WhatKateWore.com writes that the skirt has an inverted pleat in the back.

 Kate accessorised her dress with a hat by Jane Taylor millinery.
 Once more information is known about the hat, I will update this blog post.
 The Duchess wore her hair up in a chic style.